janis-me/themed/packages/docs/guide/getting-started.md

 Now, you can use the `themed` function **anywhere in this file** to retrieve values from your themes.

 ::: warning
 Be aware, that using the themed function in different files might require some more setup.
-See [How validation works](/guide/how-validation-works) for more info.
+See [Global setup](/guide/global-setup) for more info.
 :::

+## Using the `themed` function

 ::: code-group